MicrosoftDocs/win32/desktop-src/NetMon2/naming-an-event-reference-page.md

 ---
-Description: 'After you author an event reference page (ERP) source HTML document, you must name it before Network Monitor can display it in the Event Viewer.' ms.assetid: '0c668a8b-94a5-4996-8214-4629a24a8337'
+Description: After you author an event reference page (ERP) source HTML document, you must name it before Network Monitor can display it in the Event Viewer. ms.assetid: 0c668a8b-94a5-4996-8214-4629a24a8337
-title: Naming an Event Reference Page
+title: Naming an Event Reference Page ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Naming an Event Reference Page